by Seth Johnson-Marshall | Aug 7, 2023 | Uncategorized

 by Seth Johnson-Marshall | Jan 11, 2023 | Projects, Uncategorized

-Stop Anaerobic Digesters Polluting Our Rivers FollowFollow The number of anaerobic digester (AD) plants is increasing.
-In 2020, there were over 350 in operation in Wales, being built or in planning.
-They are widely regarded as a way of generating green energy and as a...
+Stop Anaerobic Digesters Polluting Our Rivers FollowFollow Anaerobic digester (AD) plants are widely regarded as a way of generating green energy and as a solution to the disposal and recycling of agricultural and other waste material.
+But while ADs may help Wales...